shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/object-limit-service.md

 ---
 title: Digital Platform API - Object Limit Service
-description: Xandr has limits on various categories of content on its platform, including line items, campaigns, creatives, and domains. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Learn about the object limit service.
+Limits are set for various categories of content on the platform, including line items, campaigns, creatives, and domains. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---